-The landscape plan must be prepared by a suitably qualified and experienced landscape architect.
+The landscape plan must be prepared by a suitably qualified and experienced landscape architect or AQG Level 5 Landscape Designer.
 The plan must demonstrate an understanding of the site and its context.
-The landscape plan should be drawn to the same scale as the plans, elevations and survey plan.
+The landscape plan should be drawn in colour and to the same scale as the plans, elevations and survey plan.
 The landscape plan must show:-

-- Existing levels, finished levels and contours to AHD, embankments and grades. (indicating the extent of cut and fill); - Existing trees and other vegetation to be retained or removed on site and within 3 m of proposed works, including information on species, height, spread of canopy, diameter of trunk and spot height at base of trunk as shown on the prepared site survey plan; - All trees are to be numbered and, where relevant, the numbers are to coincide with the - arborist's report; - Proposed new planting (indicating species both botanic and common names), location, massing, mature height, proposed pot size and numbers in plant schedule; - Proposed surface treatments (e.g. turf, paving, bank stabilisation, mounds, etc.); - Clearly defined areas for deep soil landscaping; - BASIX landscape commitments; - Proposed maintenance regime; and - Identify existing and proposed landscaped area calculations.
+- Existing levels, finished levels and contours to AHD, embankments and grades. (indicating the extent of cut and fill); - Existing trees and other vegetation to be retained or removed on site and within 3 m of proposed works, including information on species, height, spread of canopy, diameter of trunk and spot height at base of trunk as shown on the prepared site survey plan; - All trees are to be numbered and, where relevant, the numbers are to coincide with the - arborist's report; - Proposed new planting in accordance with the Tree Management Policy (indicating species both botanic and common names), location, massing, mature height, proposed pot size and numbers in plant schedule; - Proposed surface treatments (e.g. turf, paving, bank stabilisation, mounds, etc.); - Clearly defined areas for deep soil landscaping; - BASIX landscape commitments; and - Identify existing and proposed landscaped area calculations.